Your path to becoming an End-of-Life Doula, starts with Befriending Death.

 WHO IS THIS PROGRAM FOR?

 Our program supports frontline clinicians, clinical leaders, educators, home and family caregivers, healing arts professionals, and volunteers.
 People who have attended our programs in the past are Para and Legal Professionals; Massage Therapists and Healing Arts Practitioners; Physicians, Nurses, PAs, NPs, PTs, Hospice and Palliative Care Professionals; Directors of Nursing Education; Nursing Students; Children and Families facing death or loss of loved ones; Directors, Staff, Activities Directors, Residents of Senior Care Communities; Psychologists, Chaplains, and Social Workers.
-Regardless of background, this program is designed for anyone interested in exploring their own life and death and how to bring their wisdom in service to others facing critical illness and death.

 OUR PROGRAM PROVIDES YOU WITH THE SKILLS TO: